-All Master’s students are required to complete and present a thesis, involving the design of an original study.
-The thesis must fulfill the requirements of the Graduate School, described in the Graduate Bulletin Leave geography site.
+All Master’s students are required to complete and present a thesis that fulfills the requirements of the Graduate School, described in the Graduate Bulletin Leave geography site.

-Students work closely with a Thesis Committee Chair to develop an original project, which is evaluated and approved by a committee chosen by the student and his/her advisor.
-Students work independently during all aspects of the thesis, including design, data collection, analysis, and write-up, but should consult regularly with their advisor and committee members regarding their progress.
+Students work closely with a Thesis Committee Chair to develop an original project for the thesis, which is evaluated and approved by a committee chosen by the student and his/her advisor.
+Students work independently during all aspects of the thesis, including design, data collection, analysis, and write-up, but consult regularly with their advisor and committee members.